carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentGroupCards/README.md

-# Content Array with Cards
+# Content Group Cards

-> The Content Array with Cards pattern is to be utilized within IBM.com.
+> The Content Group Cards pattern is to be utilized within IBM.com.

 ## Getting started